 All medications have side effects.
 Side effects may be highly pronounced, or may not occur at all.
 All depends on the patient’s body, the drug which he uses and the dose of this drug.

-Although there are a long list of possible side effects and risks, this medication is one of the most effective means for treating moderate to severe acne.
+Although there are a long list of possible Accutane side effects and risks, this medication is one of the most effective means for treating moderate to severe acne.
 It can be prescribed in pill form or it can be applied directly to the skin, and a dermatologist will normally prescribe it for 15-20 weeks (about 4-5 months), which, in many cases, will clear up acne for good.
-If some acne lingers, another round of Accutane may be necessary, although your dermatologist may prescribe another more gentle treatment.
+If some acne lingers, another round of this medication may be necessary, although your dermatologist may prescribe another more gentle treatment.
 Before women can take this medication, they must first produce a negative pregnancy test and take a pregnancy test every month they are using these pills.
 Women who are sexually active while taking Accutane must also use two forms of contraception simultaneously every time they have intercourse.
 Care must also be taken not to become pregnant for a period of time after using this medication because the fetus will still be vulnerable to all the side effects, as if you were still taking it.

-When Accutane is prescribed?
+When is Accutane prescribed?

 Usually doctors prescribe Accutane for: